sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/prepostscript/index.md

 };
 ~~~

-Make sure to change the username & password
+Make sure to change the username & password!
 {: .note .note-warning}

 Then run it like this: